Seconded national expert - Statistics

-- At least seven years of professional experience gained after the award of the relevant qualification and at a suitable level corresponding to performance of tasks as defined under section 2.2,
+- At least four years professional experience gained after the award of the relevant qualification and at a suitable level corresponding to performance of tasks as defined under section 2.2;

-- evident organisational skills, including the ability to manage priorities, work under pressure and meet tight deadlines.
+- Evident organisational skills, including the ability to manage priorities, work under pressure and reaching tight deadlines;

 The selection will include the following steps: